xxiexuezhi/xxiexuezhi.github.io/_pages/about.md

 <!--

 The ability to design biological molecules shows our understanding of biology.
 My research interest mainly focuses on understanding biological systems and design for pharmaceutical peptide/protein drugs using generative AI.
-In particular, I’ve been focusing on the generation of the D-peptide drug and epitoipe-specific antibodies with different deep generative models and its applications to real-world tasks, for example, glucagon-like peptide 1 (GLP-1) agonists, SARS-CoV-2, etc.
+In particular, I’ve been focusing on the generation of the macrocyclic peptides, D-peptide drug and epitoipe-specific antibodies with different deep generative models and its applications to real-world tasks, for example, glucagon-like peptide 1 (GLP-1) agonists, SARS-CoV-2, etc.

 Over the past three years, I have developed mutiple deep learning models for computational biology including scored-based diffusion model, Generative adversarial network, transformers, and reinforcement learning using Pytorch and Tensorflow.
 Related papers are available in [publication section](https://xxiexuezhi.github.io/publications/).